HWCloudEngine/hypernet-agentless/doc/source/hypernet_agentless.rst

       - vms_ip_2: The Hyperswitch Server VPN for index 2 IP

-These 2 entities are not kept in the Neutron DB but only as provider entities:
+These 2 entities are not kept in the neutron DB but only as provider entities:
   - Interface Network TAGS and VM TAGs for Hyperswitch VM in AWS
   - Openstack Port fields and VM Metadata for Hyperswitch VM in Openstack